BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/18_1_Understanding_Schorr.md

 tweaked signature matches the tweaked public key.

-This is how Taproot addresses are constructed: the public key is tweaked with the Merkle root hash to commit to the script path; or if there is no Merkle tree, it's instead tweaked with an unspendable opcode.
+This is how Taproot addresses are constructed: the public key is tweaked with a Merkle root hash to commit to a script path; or if there is no Merkle tree, it's instead tweaked with an unspendable opcode.

 ### Understand Adaptor Signatures

-Finally, Schnorr signature's aggregatability also supports the creator of adaptor signatures.
+Finally, Schnorr signature's aggregatability also supports the creation of adaptor signatures.
 These allow multiple parties to commit to "tweaks" that are revealed simultaneously, allowing for the creation of CoinJoin protocols, atomic swaps, and other trustless exchanges.

 (They also go beyond the scope of this course currently, as they're less well-used to date than aggregated multisigs or tweaked